Smayuraa/Employee-Management-System/README.md

-# Employee Management System
+# Employee Management System (EMS)

-A simple and efficient Employee Management System built with React.
-The system allows administrators to manage employee data, including employee details, task management, and authentication.
-The project uses React's Context API for state management and localStorage to persist data across page reloads.
+## Admin Login Details
+- *Email:* admin@me.com
+- *Password:* 123

+## Employee Login Details
+1. *Employee 1*
+   - *Email:* user1@me.com
+   - *Password:* 123
+2. *Employee 2*
+   - *Email:* user2@me.com
+   - *Password:* 123
+3. *Employee 3*
+   - *Email:* user3@me.com
+   - *Password:* 123
+4. *Employee 4*
+   - *Email:* user4@me.com
+   - *Password:* 123
+5. *Employee 5*
+   - *Email:* user5@me.com
+   - *Password:* 123

+---

+## Overview
+This is an Employee Management System (EMS) built using React, Tailwind CSS, and localStorage.
+The application allows users to manage employees, assign tasks, track employee activity, and more, with a modern and responsive user interface.

 ## Features

-- **Authentication**: Role-based authentication system with login/logout functionality using React's Context API and localStorage.
-- **Employee Dashboard**: Displays employee details such as name, role, and status.
-Admins can update, add, or remove employees.
-- **Task Management**: Employees can update their task statuses to 'Complete' or 'Failed.'
+- *Task Management*: Employees can have tasks assigned to them, which can be marked as active or completed.
+- *Employee List*: View the details of all employees including their task count and active status.
+- *Real-Time Updates*: Changes to the employee tasks or data are reflected in real-time, thanks to local state and localStorage persistence.
-- **Responsive Design**: The application is responsive and works on both desktop and mobile devices.
+- *Responsive Design*: The application is fully responsive, ensuring a seamless experience across devices.
+- *Authentication*: The system uses a context-based authentication to manage user data and interactions.

-## Tech Stack
+## Technologies Used

-- **Frontend**: React.js
-- **State Management**: React Context API
-- **Authentication**: LocalStorage-based role management
-- **Styling**: CSS (or any preferred framework/library)
+- *React*: A JavaScript library for building user interfaces.
+- *Tailwind CSS*: A utility-first CSS framework for styling the app.
+- *localStorage*: A web storage solution used to persist employee data across sessions.
+- *JavaScript (ES6)*: For core application logic.

 ## Usage

-- **Log in using an admin or employee role.**
-  - As an admin, you can manage employee details, add or remove employees, and update task statuses.
+### Manage Employees
+- *View Employees*: Employees can be viewed in a list, where you can see their task status and other related details.
-  - Employees can view their assigned tasks and update the status to either **'Complete'** or **'Failed.'**
+- *Assign Tasks*: Tasks can be assigned to employees and their status can be updated from "New" to "Active".
+- *Accepting Tasks*: Employees can accept tasks from the task list, and their task count will be updated accordingly.

+### LocalStorage Integration
+The app stores data in *localStorage, ensuring that user data persists even when the page is reloaded or closed.
+If no data is found in **localStorage*, default values will be initialized.

+## Key Components
+- *AuthContext: Manages the global state related to employees and tasks.
+It uses **React Context API* to provide data throughout the app.
+- *TaskCard*: Displays individual tasks and allows users to accept or reject tasks.
+- *EmployeeList*: Lists all employees with their active task counts and task details.
+- *EmployeePage*: Detailed page for each employee, showing their tasks and status.